 Usually, a good CSAT score varies between 60% and 80% in the US, depending on the industry.

-The thing is that the CSAT survey is usually offered immediately following an interaction, and most customers rate your service by this most recent experience.
+Customer satisfaction surveys, or CSAT, are usually offered immediately after an interaction, and most users rate your service by this most recent customer experience.

 You may get the highest rating with the customer being more than happy with how your service agent helped them – but what if the customer contacted the service to return a product, in the first place?
 Not exactly what you expected, right?

-This leads us to a conclusion that while CSAT is a valuable tool for monitoring the efficiency of your customer service and, to a lesser extent, the quality of your product, you should not focus on CSAT only if you want to increase retention.
+This leads us to conclude that while CSAT is a valuable tool for monitoring the efficiency of your customer service department, you should not focus on CSAT only if you want to increase retention.

 Customer satisfaction, although an important indicator, still is not the only factor that influences retention.